Bokoblin/DUTS2-OOP-BokoRunner/README.md

 ### Documentation ###

-The Doxygen documentation can be found at
+The stable release's Doxygen documentation can be found at [this address](https://bokoblin.github.io/DUTS2-OOP-BokoRunner/).

-[this address](https://bokoblin.github.io/DUTS2-OOP-BokoRunner/).
+---
 ### How to build ###

 #### Libraries requirements ####